This summertime staple is more than just water

 It’s sweet, juicy and a seasonal favorite; watermelon may be even better for you than once thought.

-A recent study suggests consuming watermelon is associated with greater nutrient intake and diet quality in both children and adults.
+A study suggests consuming watermelon is associated with greater nutrient intake and diet quality in both children and adults.

 Researchers analyzed data from more than 56,000 adults and children across the U.S. who reported their dietary intake in the National Health and Nutrition Examination Survey.
-They found those who ate the refreshing fruit had more than 5% higher intake of beneficial dietary fiber, magnesium, potassium and vitamin A. They also had a higher intake of lycopene, beta-carotene and other beneficial carotenoids.
+Those who ate the refreshing fruit had more than 5% higher intake of beneficial dietary fiber, magnesium, potassium and vitamin A. They also had a higher intake of lycopene, beta-carotene and other beneficial carotenoids.
 Additionally, these consumers had more than 5% lower intake of added sugars and total saturated fatty acids.

 Lycopene may help reduce or prevent high blood pressure and is linked to heart health.
 And while tomatoes are touted for their high lycopene content, a fully ripe watermelon has even more.